 Summer.
 End May - mid July.

-According to Niki Segnit in her fabulous book, 'The Flavour Thesaurus', cherries go well with a few particular ingredients, such as coffee, coconut, hazelnut, smoked fish, cinnamon, banana, lamb and peach.
+According to Niki Segnit in her fabulous book, 'The Flavour Thesaurus', cherries go well with many ingredients.
+They pair well with coffee, coconut, hazelnut, smoked fish, cinnamon, banana, lamb and peach.
 Chocolate is another gorgeous flavour combination - see my recipes below.

 - Add cherries instead of strawberries in this upside-down almond tart.